Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-use-axiasolar-validator-setup.md

 ---
 id: maintain-guides-how-to-use-axiasolar-validator-setup
-title: How to use AXIASolar Validator Setup
+title: How to use AXIACoin Validator Setup
-sidebar_label: How to use AXIASolar Validator Setup
+sidebar_label: How to use AXIACoin Validator Setup
 slug: ../maintain-guides-how-to-use-axiasolar-validator-setup
 ---

-# AXIASolar Validator Setup
+# AXIACoin Validator Setup

 The following guide will walk you through using AXIACoin Foundation's [axiasolar validator setup][] to offer a potential setup for your validator that aims to prevent some types of potential attacks at the TCP layer and layers below.
-This will work for AXIASolar and AXIALunar out of the box, and, if you're using another Substrate-based chain, it should work with some tweaks.
+This will work for AXIACoin and AXIALunar out of the box, and, if you're using another Substrate-based chain, it should work with some tweaks.

 > NOTE: This setup should not be assumed to include the best security practices.
 It is up to